1947 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-Market activity for this high-mintage issue demonstrate how condition rarity can drive value appreciation even among commonly available dates.
+Market activity for this high-mintage issue demonstrates how condition rarity can drive value appreciation even among commonly available dates.

 Market activity: 1947-D Wheat Penny (RD)